Atticus29/AvB/README.md

 Optional: Is published to Google Play.
 - [ ] Statistics actually performed
 - [ ] Flesh out what the effect size (log of odds) means in layman's terms
+- [ ] Validate effect size input so that it's only tenths.
+- [ ] Mention to the user that they could take a picture
 - [x] Display number of trials remaining
 - [ ] Update number of trails remaining dynamically
 - [ ] Update to database when successes or failures are reported